Vycka/LoadRunner/README.md

     maxRequestsPerSecond: Double.MaxValue,

     // Once LoadTest execution finishes because of maxDuration or maxIterationsCount limit
-    // Coordinating thread will wait finishTimeoutMilliseconds amount of time before
+    // coordinating thread will wait finishTimeoutMilliseconds amount of time before
     // terminating them with Thread.Abort()
     //
     // Aborted threads won't get the chance to call IterationTearDown or ScenarioTearDown